freecrap/database_logic/README.md

 # DatabaseLogic

-Yeah, yeah, database layer logic is a big no-no in the Rails community.
-But if you're building something serious, sooner or later you will need to break the rules.
+Right, database layer logic is a big no-no in the Rails community.

+But if you're building something serious, sooner or later you will need to break the rules - none of these frameworks are silver bullets despite the almost-fanatism behind their doctrines.

 There are several gems out there that come up with different solutions, yet they are very opinionated and sometimes get in the way.
-This simple gem tries to solve these issues.
+This simple gem tries to solve these issues with a few simple tasks and generators.

 ## Installation